This animation explains what Breast Cancer is and how it develops.

 Surgery: Surgery is the most common form of Breast Cancer treatment involving the removal of the tumor.
 Various types of surgery, to remove the cancer include:

-- Using the help of drugs, chemotherapy either kills the cancer cells, or shrinks a tumor
+- Using the help of drugs, chemotherapy either kills the cancer cells or shrinks the tumor

 - Chemotherapy may be recommended after surgery, for a tumor with a high probability of returning or metastasizing (spreading) in what is termed as adjuvant chemotherapy.
 The procedure kills any remaining cancer cells, following a surgery for the cancer